BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 ![MY_DATA](./MY_DATA.png)

 Troubleshooting:
-If it is still not working, please check:
+If this is still not working, please check:
-- Your electrode placement.
+- Your electrode placement (closer to eyes).
 - Alligator clips placement.
-- Neuro:bit switch (ensure it's in ECG mode).
+- neuro:bit switch (ensure it's in ECG mode).

 Try again after making these adjustments.